Learning OverviewCLASS FORMATS & AREAS OF STUDY

 If actors like your writing they may want to develop your material, even though they may not be acting in the film.
 An example is Will Smith’s project “This Means War”.
 Smith’s company often comes to Sherwood Oaks classes.

-Actors have to keep their resume fresh so may take on a role if they have not worked for a year or two.
+Actors have to keep their resume fresh so they may take on a role if they have not worked for a year or two.
 Our student Megan Johnson got $250,000 in financing and made a film in 2011 with name character actors and a Sherwood Oaks producer.

 Most directors start as writers.
 Our famous alumni, James Cameron, Sylvester Stallone and Nancy Myers all attended Sherwood Oaks as writers and then became directors.
 Directors of films run the show.
 They are in charge.
 As a film writer, the director will have the final say on your script.
-Most studios consider the director as one of the most important aspect of the film.
-We highly recommend attending a director panel or listen to a director to learn what they feel is important, how they became successful and what skills you need to become a successful film director.
+Most studios consider the director as one of the most important aspects of the film.
+We highly recommend attending a director panel or listening to a director to learn what they feel is important, how they became successful and what skills you need to become a successful film director.